otompo/Hospital-Backend-System/README.md

 Endpoints for assigning doctors to patients.

 - **Assign Doctor to Patient**

   - `POST /api/assign`
   - Allows patients to select a doctor for medical consultation.

+- **Get My Assigned Doctors**
+  - `GET /api/my-assigned-doctors`
+  - Retrieves a list of doctors assigned to a specific patient.

 ## Doctor Management